DevonAir Radio in Crisis

 • Senior staff members were reportedly threatening to resign unless substantial changes were made.
 This indicates the depth of dissatisfaction and a severe breakdown in trust between the staff and the management.

-2. Program Controller’s Frustration:
+2. Programme Controller’s Frustration:

-• Jeff Winston, the Program Controller, seems to be a central figure in the conflict.
+• Jeff Winston, the Programme Controller, seems to be a central figure in the conflict.
 He is quoted as feeling deeply betrayed by the lack of support from his own staff, suggesting internal divisions and a sense of abandonment within the station.

 3. Financial Mismanagement Allegations: